guildai/guild.ai/pages/index.md

     <p>For more information, see <a href="/install"
       target="_blank">Installing Guild AI</a>.
     </p>
-    <p>Once Guild AI is installed, initialize the Guild environment by
+    <p>When Guild AI is installed, initialize the Guild environment by
     running:</p>
     <pre>
       <code class="language-command">guild init --env</code>
     </pre>
     <p>
-      This step will verify that your environment is setup correctly and prompt you to install TensorFlow if it isn't already installed.
-Answer yes if prompted to install the TensorFlow package for your system.
+      This step verifies that your environment is setup correctly and prompts you to install TensorFlow if it isn't already installed.
     </p>
     <p>
       If you encounter errors at this stage,